Secure $N$-dimensional Simultaneous Dense Coding and Applications: Improving the security of SDC

-Only after the transmission of all the message qubits and detect qubits, Alice tells Bob and Charlie the positions and the bases of the detect qubits and requires them to return the measurement results of the detect qubits.
-Therefore Alice can check if the states of the detect qubits are changed after the transmission.
+Only after the transmission of all the message qubits and detect qubits, Alice tells Bob and Charlie the positions and the bases of the detect qubits and requires them to return the results of the measurements performed on the detect qubits.
+Therefore Alice can check if after the transmission the states of the detect qubits have been altered by a dishonest client.

 Because the position of the detect qubits in the array are chosen randomly by Alice, curious Bob does not know which qubits are the message qubits.
 If his intercept-resend attack involves a detect qubit, the state of the detect qubit may probably be changed, the probability of being detected grows exponentially with the increase of $r$ and could be made arbitrarily large for big enough $r$.